section-engineering-education/engineering-education/authors/adeyemi-atoyegbe/index.md

 title: Adeyemi Atoyegbe
 type: engineering-education/author
 ---
-Adeyemi is a Backend developer with his main focus on Python.
-Intrested in all things web developement.
+Adeyemi is a Backend developer with his main focus being on Python.
+He is intrested in all things web developement.